EOxServer/eoxserver/docs/sphinx/en/rfc/rfc1.rst

 is based on the following ideas:

 * Separation of instance and distribution code
-* Structuring of the distribution in data model, views and a controller core plus extending modules
+* Structuring of the distribution in layers
 * Extensibility through a plugin system

 .. _rfc1_intro: